Will Tesla Disrupt Long Haul Trucking?

 There are four (and perhaps more) areas of cost and performance that matter in line-haul trucks.
 The following chart compares the Tesla electric truck to both current diesel trucks and potential future fuel cell - electric trucks.

 The Tesla electric truck has the lowest cost per mile (operation and ownership) and the lowest acquisition cost.
-While the Tesla truck likely will fall short in ultimate range, range per charge is sufficient for practical line-haul applications and fast battery swap recharging largely mitigates any shortcoming.
+While the Tesla truck likely will fall short in ultimate range, range per charge is sufficient for practical line-haul applications, and fast battery swap recharging largely mitigates any shortcoming.
 For payload, the Tesla truck is competitive, with the added advantage of being able to tailor the battery size to trade payload against range.

 Implications

-From the above analysis it appears Tesla could deliver a semi truck that is competitive both in performance and economically.
+From the above analysis, it appears Tesla could deliver a semi truck that is competitive both in performance and economically.
 This does not mean Tesla will necessarily introduce an electric semi truck with the characteristics described.
 But it does show there is a path by which Tesla could offer a very compelling electric truck.
 Come September, we will see.

 For other companies in the heavy truck business, a compelling Tesla electric truck could be very disruptive.
-If Tesla achieves a low cost of acquisition and low operating costs as it appears they may be able to, then the highly cost sensitive trucking industry can be expected to switch to Tesla trucks, or to similar offerings from others.
+If Tesla achieves a low cost of acquisition and low operating costs as it appears it may be able to, then the highly cost sensitive trucking industry can be expected to switch to Tesla trucks, or to similar offerings from others.
 How nice Tesla makes the truck look, how quickly the truck accelerates, how fast the truck hauls loads up steep hills will all make news.
 But how much it costs per mile to own and operate Tesla's truck is what will matter in the end.

 The difficulty for established truck makers should Tesla's truck be a success will be similar to the problem legacy ICE car makers are facing with the advent of practical, good performing electric cars.
-In the case of heavy trucks however, the shift in market demand - driven largely by economic considerations - could be much more abrupt.
+In the case of heavy trucks, however, the shift in market demand - driven largely by economic considerations - could be much more abrupt.
 This could leave legacy truck makers scrambling for three things: High speed, compact, liquid cooled induction motor drivelines, sufficient cell supply to build lots of trucks with huge batteries, and charging or battery swapping infrastructure to support their electric truck models in service.

 All of the things legacy truck makers need to compete in electric line-haul heavy trucks are things Tesla is good at, things where Tesla holds a lead in technology, manufacturing or capacity.
-And when it comes to cell supply and electric driveline engineers, carmakers scrambling to enter the electric car arena will be competing for those assets, too.
+And, when it comes to cell supply and electric driveline engineers, carmakers scrambling to enter the electric car arena will be competing for those assets, too.

 For Tesla, there will be significant impact from entering the heavy truck business.
 Tesla building say 10,000 heavy trucks of the kind described would require the equivalent of 60,000 Model 3 motors, inverters and drivelines - something significant but manageable.
 A much more significant impact would be on the battery side.
 If the 10,000 Tesla heavy trucks each use the 2MWh battery, and swapping stations average one inventory turn per day, then 4MWh of truck batteries will be needed for each truck (one battery in the truck + one battery in inventory at a swap station).
 Ten thousand trucks a year on this basis would require 40GWh of additional cell supply.
 This is more than the entire design capacity of the fully built out Nevada GigaFactory.
 It is also more cells than Tesla will need to make 500,000 Model 3 cars.
 No wonder Elon Musk is talking about building a lot more GigaFactories.

 Other aspects of Tesla's business that could see impact from a successful entry into heavy trucks include grid storage and SuperChargers.
 In the operating and business model described, trucks are supported by battery swap stations at trucking "hubs" and along major trucking routes.
-These swap stations will need charging systems for recharging exchanged batteries, and as pointed out, the inverter / charger equipment Tesla currently uses with their PowerPack product is both nicely sized for charging these big truck batteries, and configured to allow some of the batteries in swap station inventory to be used for grid connected storage applications, increasing station revenue.
+These swap stations will need charging systems for recharging exchanged batteries, and as pointed out, the inverter/charger equipment Tesla currently uses with their PowerPack product is both nicely sized for charging these big truck batteries, and configured to allow some of the batteries in swap station inventory to be used for grid connected storage applications, increasing station revenue.
 Standing up swap stations to support 10,000 truck per year production as described above is equivalent to installing 20GWh of grid storage per year!
 That's a huge increment in Tesla's grid storage business.
-Of course, if Tesla does stand up a robust heavy truck battery swap infrastructure, there will be the opportunity to sell access to that infrastructure to other truck makers / other trucking operators - though that would require, for logistical reasons, that other truck makers adopt Tesla's physical, electrical and cooling standards for their batteries...
+Of course, if Tesla does stand up a robust heavy truck battery swap infrastructure, there will be the opportunity to sell access to that infrastructure to other truck makers/other trucking operators - though that would require, for logistical reasons, that other truck makers adopt Tesla's physical, electrical, and cooling standards for their batteries.

 The bottom line for Tesla is that successful entry to the heavy truck market with an electric truck offers an opportunity to grow the business very significantly.
 Tesla investors will want to pay close attention in September and assess how well or poorly Tesla's electric truck is likely to compete and whether or not Tesla will disrupt another industry.